bretamyers/Azure-Synapse-Lakehouse-Sync/Azure Synapse Lakehouse Sync/README.md

 #### Synapse Dedicated SQL: logging.SynapseLakehouseSync
-Contains the record counts of both the data in the source delta table but also the record counts in the target Synapse table.
+Contains the record counts of both the data in the source Delta table but also the record counts in the target Synapse Dedicated SQL table.

 Column Name | Description
 -|-